Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

         :A Python Program Using Office

-The invocation of Office and the setup of a named pipe link can be achieved with a single call to the soffice binary (soffice.exe,  soffice.bin).
+The invocation of Office and the setup of a named pipe link can be achieved with a single call to the soffice binary ( ``soffice.exe,  ``soffice.bin`` ).
-A call starts the Office executable with several command line arguments, the most important being "-accept" which specifies the use of pipes or sockets for the interprocess link.
+A call starts the Office executable with several command line arguments, the most important being ``-accept`` which specifies the use of pipes or sockets for the inter-process link.

 A call to `XUnoUrlResolver.resolve() <https://api.libreoffice.org/docs/idl/ref/interfacecom_1_1sun_1_1star_1_1bridge_1_1XUnoUrlResolver.html#abaac8ead87dd0ec6dfc1357792cdda3f>`_
 creates a remote component context, which acts as proxy for the 'real' component context over in the Office process (see :numref:`ch01fig02`).
 The context is a container/environment for components and UNO objects which I'll explain below.
-When a Python program refers to components and UNO objects in the remote component context, the interprocess bridge maps those references across the process boundaries to the corresponding components and objects on the Office side.
+When a Python program refers to components and UNO objects in the remote component context, the inter-process bridge maps those references across the process boundaries to the corresponding components and objects on the Office side.

 Underpinning this mapping is the Universal Network Object (UNO) model which links objects in different environments using the UNO remote protocol (URP).